Working with ArcPro this week

 - Intersect the results from step 1, 2, 3.
 Recalculate AREA.
 Note down the total area for the potential sites.

-3. Produce a map showing trail classes, potential campsite with proper map tile, legend, scale and name (2.5 marks)
+3. Produce a map showing trail classes, potential campsite lakes with proper map tile, legend, scale and name (2.5 marks)

 Save your answers together the map as lastname_firstname_geog204_A4 in WORD file and send it to your TA